Risks for melanoma skin cancer

 Congenital melanocytic nevi are birthmarks or moles that are present at birth or develop shortly after.
 They may be classified as small (less than 1.5 cm), medium (1.5 to 19.9 cm) or large (covering more than 5% of the body in preteens or greater than 20 cm in teens or adults).

-The larger the congenital melanocytic nevus, the greater the risk of developing melanoma skin cancer.
+The larger the congenital melanocytic nevus, the greater the risk of developing melanoma.

 Familial atypical multiple mole melanoma (FAMMM) syndrome

-Familial atypical multiple mole melanoma (FAMMM) syndrome is a hereditary condition where a person has many moles (usually more than 50) that often look different from normal moles.
+Familial atypical multiple mole melanoma (FAMMM) syndrome is an inherited condition in which you have many moles (usually more than 50) that often look different from normal moles.
 A person with FAMMM also has one or more close relatives with melanoma.

-People with FAMMM syndrome have a very high risk of developing melanoma skin cancer.
+People with FAMMM syndrome have a very high risk of developing melanoma.

 Retinoblastoma is a type of eye cancer in children.
 Hereditary retinoblastoma is passed on from a parent to a child.
-It is caused by an inherited RB1 gene mutation.
+It's caused by an inherited RB1 gene mutation.
 Children with hereditary retinoblastoma have a higher risk for melanoma later in life.

 Light-coloured skin, eyes and hair

-People with fair or light-coloured skin have a higher risk of developing melanoma skin cancer than people with other skin types.
+People with fair or light-coloured skin have a higher risk of developing melanoma than people with other skin types such as black or brown skin.
 People with blonde or red hair and blue, green or grey eyes also have a higher risk of developing melanoma.
-Their risk is greater because people with these features have less melanin.
+The risk is greater because people with these features have less melanin.
 Melanin is what gives colour to your skin, hair and eyes.
-Experts think that it also helps protect the skin from UVR.
-People with a fair or light-coloured skin who had very bad sunburns at an early age have the highest risk for melanoma skin cancer.
+It is believed that melanin also helps protect the skin from ultraviolet radiation.
+People with fair or light-coloured skin who had very bad sunburns at an early age have the highest risk for melanoma.

-People with dark (brown or black) skin have a lower risk of developing melanoma.
-People with dark skin may be more likely to develop a rare type of melanoma called acral lentiginous melanoma.
-This type of melanoma skin cancer occurs on areas not exposed to the sun, such as the soles of the feet or palms of the hands.
+People with brown or black skin have a lower risk of developing melanoma, but they can still develop it.
+They may be more likely to develop a rare type of melanoma called acral lentiginous melanoma.
+This type of melanoma occurs on areas not exposed to the sun, such as the soles of the feet or palms of the hands.

 Personal history of skin cancer